 The value of community applies to any social unit in which people interact and cooperate.
 The family, in this sense, is a particularly salient community, and in a healthy family one certainly expects cooperation to be rooted in both love and moral concern.
-A family in which parents made "investments" in children not because of any concern for the wellbeing of their children but only because the parents felt they would get a good financial "return on their investments" would seem to most people to violate important family values.
-Religiously backed moral precepts often embody this value: "Love thy neighbor as thyself" and "Do unto others as you would have them do unto you."
+Consider a family in which parents made "investments" in children not because of any concern for the wellbeing of their children but only because the parents felt they would get a good financial return on their investments.
+For most people, such an attitude would violate important family values.
+Religiously backed moral precepts often embody the value of community and solidarity: "Love thy neighbor as thyself" and "Do unto others as you would have them do unto you."
 The heartfelt chant of the labor movement, "An injury to one is an injury to all" expresses this value.
-Neighborhoods, cities, nations, organizations, clubs, and any other setting of social interaction and cooperation are also sites for the value of community.
+Neighborhoods, cities, nations, organizations, clubs, and any other setting of social interaction and cooperation are all potential sites for the value of community.